tpremoli/ADMIRE-DL/supplemental_files/unprocessed_datasets/README.txt

 This folder contains unprocessed samples from the ADNI & Kaggle datasets for testing purposes.

 ADNI:
+    TODO: provide specific collection used in this report

     You should have a collection of MRI images using the MP-RAGE modality (can specify in subject description)

     You must download the image collection with the desired subjects, and the csv file containing metadata (i.e research group etc)